 Renewable Energy and the Environment in Belgium

-In this renewable energy guide we will cover the renewable energies available in Belgium (solar panels, biomass, wind power, and much more), the technologies and tools in place with which to reduce pollution at home, and finally, how to offset your carbon emissions with the Gandhi project.
+In this renewable energy guide we will cover the renewable energies available in Belgium (solar panels, biomass, wind power, and much more), the technologies and tools in place with which to reduce pollution at home.

 What are the Different Types of Renewable Energy in Belgium?

 Renewable energy makes it possible to produce electricity, and sometimes gas, from natural elements that are inexhaustible on a human scale.
 In Belgium, we have a total of 5 main types of renewable energy production methods.